cvra/platform-abstraction/README.markdown

 It has the same prototype as standard `malloc` and always returns a valid value or hard crashes.

 # Fatal error handling
-Fatal error handling is done through the use of the `panic` function.
+Fatal error handling is done through the use of the `PANIC` macro.

 ## Use in testing
 `panic` is defined as a function pointer which allows one to replace it at runtime with a custom version to capture panics in tests.